marting91/festival/README.md

 ![Banner](src/img/grande/1.jpg)

 ## General Information 📝
-For this project I used HTML, SASS and JS (without libraries or frameworks) along with gulp for workflow automate.
+For this project I used HTML, SASS and JS (without libraries or frameworks) along with **GULP** for workflow automate.

 ## Project characteristics 🔍
 In **HTML** it incorporates the use of: